MirrorNetworking/Mirror/README.md

 ## Usage Guide

-**If you are coming from a current UNET implementation or are seeking the stable version**
+**If you are coming from a current UNET implementation or are seeking the stable version:**

 Import mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321) into your project.